isomerpages/enterprisesg-switch/example-resource/blog/_posts/2021-07-02-post-slingshot-spotlight-series-naluri.md

 permalink: /blog/slingshot-spotlight-series-naluri
 layout: post
 ---
-**SLINGSHOT Startup Spotlight presents**
-### Naluri–The startup that wants to provide effective, affordable, and accessible chronic disease and mental healthcare to all.

 *The SLINGSHOT Startup Spotlight series is a collection of stories featuring SLINGSHOT alumni who continue to blaze the trail post-SLINGSHOT.
 In each instalment, the founders and teams from the alumni share their experience in building and growing their companies.
 To apply for SLINGSHOT 2021, please [click here.](https://slingshot.agorize.com/2021-edition?t=Wpdpp6Sn_r24kjBBmPXsUg&utm_source=www.switchsg.org&utm_medium=referral&utm_campaign=slingshot2021)*
+# Naluri
+### The startup that wants to provide effective, affordable, and accessible chronic disease and mental healthcare to all.

 It all started in 2017 when Azran Osman–Rani, co-founder of Naluri, watched his own father contend with a double diagnosis of cancer and diabetes, without support systems in place to help him emotionally and psychologically.